First contact about a decision and the internal review process 109-03000000

 If a customer does not agree with an ART first review decision, they may apply for an ART second review.

-All parties to an ART second review have a further right of appeal to the Federal Court.
-Decisions of the Federal Court may be appealed, by leave, to the High Court.
+All parties to an ART first review, ART second review or Guidance and Appeals Panel (GAP) final review have a further right of appeal to the Federal Court.
+Decisions of the Federal Court may be appealed, by special leave, to the High Court.

 All customer records can be provided to the ART or to a Court as evidence for an appeal.
 Staff must make sure that records are factually correct, complete and professionally worded.